sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/2000 - getting-started-ai.md

 # Get data from a bank statement

 Let's get started with extracting document data from a bank statement.
-We'll use a large-language model (LLM) prompt to make it easy.
+We'll use a large-language model (LLM) prompt to extract a checking account number.

  In this guide, you'll: